 The portion ([\s\S]*?) matches all characters between <address> and </address>.

-How to select URLs/Email addresses from HTML ?
+How to select URLs and email addresses from HTML ?

 To extract the URL/website address from the following HTML.